Elvis Andrus Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in the league.

-- The Diamondbacks have a 4.55 team ERA that ranks 20th among all MLB pitching staffs.
+- The Diamondbacks have the 20th-ranked team ERA across all MLB pitching staffs (4.53).

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs surrendered (193 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 17th in baseball in home runs given up (193 total, 1.2 per game).

+- Jarvis starts for the first time this season for the Diamondbacks.

+- The 25-year-old righty pitched in relief in his last outing this season, one of nine appearances so far.

 © 2023 Data Skrive.
 All rights reserved.